129th Boston Marathon, Bank of America logo

 Rayna B.

-Rayna runs for Stride for Stride, an organization that helps make marathons accessible.
+Rayna ran for Stride for Stride, an organization that helps make marathons accessible.
 She aims to help remove barriers for others to embrace running and healthy lifestyles.

 Irena King training on an indoor track for the Boston Marathon.
 Support her fundraising journey with the Bank of America.